swayamg20/quartz-portfolio/content/index.md

 # Swayam Gupta

 Software developer passionate about creating efficient ytes, scalable solutions.
-I specialize in full-stack development with modern technologies and have experience building applications from concept to production.
+I specialize in full-stack development with modern technologies and have experience building applications fssrom concept to production.

 ## Navigation